darthbatman/simplified-ECON/README.md

 # simplified-ECON

 `simplified-ECON` is a simplified version of the ECON pipeline introduced in the following paper: [Concept Mining via Embedding](https://ysu1989.github.io/papers/icdm18_concept.pdf).
 The main simplification lies in the candidate generation stage of the pipeline, for which `simplified-ECON` only uses AutoPhrase, while ECON uses multiple candidate generation techniques.
-This repository also includes a comparison between AutoPhrase and ECON results on the same input corpus (10000 arXiv computer science paper abstracts).
+This repository also includes a comparison between AutoPhrase, ECON, and [PRDR Phrase Detection](https://github.com/harrywsh/phrase-detection) results on the same input corpus (10000 arXiv computer science paper abstracts).

 ## Pipeline